Last updated: July 21st, 2021

 - Czech Republic – internship programs in business, marketing, design, IT and education

 Greece – medical internships for pre-med, pre-dentistry, physiotherapy and occupational therapy students, plus internships in graphic design, marketing, viticulture, agriculture, marine science and environmental conservation

 - Ireland – internships available in marketing, tourism & hospitality, sales & marketing and education

 - Italy – large variety of internship placements available in agriculture, conservation, architecture, law, marketing, social work and more

 - Spain – a wide range of internships available in finance, business administration, engineering, law, graphic design, marketing & communications, medical & healthcare, education and more

 - Tanzania – a range of medical internships for healthcare students and professionals, teaching placements for interns with a passion for education, plus internships in hospitality and social work

 Central & South America:

 - Costa Rica – internship abroad programs in conservation, engineering, marketing, healthcare, veterinary, education and more

-- New Zealand – a wide variety of internship programs within business, design, environmental science, event management, IT, marketing, hospitality and more (due to border restrictions, internship abroad programs are currently open only for individuals already in New Zealand)
+- New Zealand – a wide variety of internship programs within business, design, environmental science, event management, IT, marketing, hospitality and more (due to border restrictions, internship abroad programs are currently open only for individuals already in New Zealand and Australia)